dcrow0/dcrow0.github.io/_tabs/decode.md

 ---

 This is a "game" loosely inspired by the decoding problem from error correction.
 Note that the graph below is randomly generated and does not correspond to any sort of good code.
+Click the blue nodes to turn off all of the orange nodes.
 Refresh to generate a new graph.
 <div id="game-container"></div>